wfthi/LearningVectorQuantizationClassifier/README.md

 Two training methods are available.
 By default the standard LVQ training is used.
 LVQ2 training scheme is  used withen the flag LVQ2 is set to True.
 A variant of the Neural Gas scheme can be used instead of the standard LVQ scheme.

+A single-prototype LVQ method is provided to augment minority class data in imblanced datasets.

 Reference

 T. Kohonen.
 Self-Organizing Maps.
 Springer, Berlin, 1997.